-If watching a miniature train make its way around a tiny Christmas village isn’t on your family’s list of holiday traditions, why not make it one this year?
+If watching a miniature train make its way around a tiny Christmas village isn’t on your family’s list of holiday traditions, why not make it one in 2018?

-We guarantee children and adults alike will gaze with wide-eyed wonder at the sights and sounds of the trains and the holiday-themed decorations of the towns through which they travel at one of the many model train exhibits on Long Island this holiday season.
+We guarantee children and adults alike will gaze with wide-eyed wonder at the sights and sounds of one of several model train exhibits on Long Island this holiday season.
+Not to mention the holiday-themed decorations of the towns through which they travel.
 To get you going, we’ve put together a list of some of the best displays, sure to delight the entire family.

-And if all this train watching makes your family eager to climb aboard a real caboose, check out our roundup of Polar Expresses and Santa Trains near NYC.
+And if all this train watching makes your family eager to climb aboard a real caboose, check out our roundup of Polar Express and other Santa trains near Long Island and NYC.

-There are engines to delight young and old at the TMB Model Train Club's holiday show.
+You'll find engines to delight young and old at the TMB Model Train Club's holiday shows.
 Photo courtesy of the club

 TMB Model Train Holiday Shows and Open Houses — Farmingdale